jhelpgg/AndroidEngine3D/engine/src/doc/helloWorld/HelloWorld.md

 Do :
 ![Hello world](preview_hello_world.png)

-Move your finger in the screen to rotate the scene.
+Move one finger in the screen to rotate the scene.
+Pinch change z position, so give a zoom effect.